Does this sound like you?

 In this course you will learn what strategies and tools individual and institutional investors use to balance return and risk in the management of investment portfolios.

-- An advanced course, you’ll focus on six topical areas: tenets of finance, financial analysis, operational control, capital budgeting, enterprise valuation, and ethics.
-Integrated into all these topics is case analysis using extensive Excel modeling.
+BNFN 449 Topics in Finance: Seminar in Corporate Finance - Open only to advanced students, it focuses on six topical areas: tenets of finance, financial analysis, operational control, capital budgeting, enterprise valuation, and ethics.
+Integrated into all these topics are case analyses utilizing extensive Excel modeling.

 Considering a minor or double major?